What do I need to know before choosing a Property?

 Q: What are the Terms of Business?

 When you make a booking you enter into a legal contract with the owner of the self catering holiday property.
-The Terms of Business can be found on our website.
+The Terms of Business can be found by going to a Properties page, where you can see T&Cs on our website.

 Q: When does the final balance need to be paid for my group self catering holiday?